 Students who feel inequitable academic sanction/s were issued as an institutional response to a policy violation may utilize the Academic Sanction Appeal Process.
 Students suspended due to academic progress (GPA and/or completion rate) should follow the Satisfactory Academic Progress Appeal policy.
-To avail oneself of the process, the student must submit their appeal in writing to the Senior Vice President for Academic Affairs/Provost stating all facts relating to the situation.
+To avail oneself of the process, the student must submit their appeal in writing to the Vice President/Provost stating all facts relating to the situation.
 The letter should contain a formal request that the student receive an appeal hearing and any documentation supporting the appeal request, if applicable.
 The letter and documentation must be submitted by the student to the Administration within three (3) business days of the notification of a sanction.

-Within three (3) business days after receipt, the Senior Vice President for Academic Affairs/Provost may choose to personally review the appeal and render a decision, appoint a Committee for appeal hearing, or deny the appeal.
+Within three (3) business days after receipt, the Vice President/Provost may choose to personally review the appeal and render a decision, appoint a Committee for appeal hearing, or deny the appeal.
 If additional time for investigation is required, the student will be notified of the extension.
 In the event an appeal hearing is granted, the student will have an opportunity to present their position before a committee consisting of a minimum of three (3) professionals that may include faculty members and/or professional staff.
-Appointments to an academic sanction committee are made by the Senior Vice President for Academic Affairs/ Provost or their designee.
+Appointments to an academic sanction committee are made by the Vice President/ Provost or their designee.
 The committee will call for a discussion session during which the student will plead their case and requested resolution.
-A question-and-answer exchange will take place so committee members may determine if an academic policy violation occurred.
+A question-andanswer exchange will take place so committee members may determine if an academic policy violation occurred.